WayScience/nf1_schwann_cell_painting_data/1.cellprofiler_ic/README.md

 source nf1_ic.sh
 ```

-For four plates, it took about 2 hours to calculate and save illumination corrected images on a computer using Pop_OS!
+For four plates, it took about 2 hours to calculate, apply, and save illumination corrected images on a computer using Pop_OS!
 22.04 LTS with an AMD Ryzen 7 3700X 8-Core Processor.

 For three plates, it took about 18 hours to calculate and save illumination corrected images on a computer using MacOS Ventura 13.2.1 with the M2 chip.